ealang/pixel-reader/README.md

 ## [Pixel Reader](https://github.com/ealang/pixel-reader)

-An epub reader for Linux.
-It is currently optimized for the Miyoo Mini.
+An ebook reader for Linux.
+Supports epub and txt formats.
+It is optimized for the Miyoo Mini.

 ![Screenshot](resources/demo.gif)